-Maddalena Honorati is an economist in the World Bank’s Social Protection and Labor Strategy & Results Team.
+Maddalena Honorati is a senior economist in the World Bank’s Social Protection and Labour Strategy & Results Team.
 She has worked on firm productivity, informality, foreign direct investment and the impact of investment climate regulations on firm performance.
-Recently, her research has focused on active labor market programs and and graduation strategies for safety net beneficiaries.
+Recently, her research has focused on active labour market programs and and graduation strategies for safety net beneficiaries.
 She has worked on vocational training programs for youth in Kenya and Yemen, conditional cash transfer programs in Pakistan and recently in Ecuador.
-In Kenya, she is employing microeconomic field data collections in the context of randomization to evaluate two different urban labor market interventions designed to help young people overcome barriers that prevent them either from entering the work force or from starting their own businesses.
+In Kenya, she is employing microeconomic field data collections in the context of randomization to evaluate two different urban labour market interventions designed to help young people overcome barriers that prevent them either from entering the work force or from starting their own businesses.
 She holds a Ph.D. in Economics from Bocconi University and an M.Sc. from Pompeu Fabra University.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.

 Based on academic excellence and an ambitious publication strategy, IZA serves as a place of communication between academic science and political practice.

 The Foreign, Commonwealth & Development Office (FCDO) leads the UK's work to end extreme poverty.
 We're ending the need for aid by creating jobs, unlocking the potential of girls and women, and helping to save lives when humanitarian emergencies hit.

 FCDO is a ministerial department, supported by 12 agencies and public bodies.